2 tbsp vegetable oil, plus 1 extra tablespoon

 – Asian fishcakes are available in the fridge or freezer section of any Asian grocery store.

-Char Kway Teow is quite similar to Pad See Ew, but again has a more smoky, savoury taste as opposed to a sweet one.
-It also is really similar to Chow Fun, so if you’re a Chow Fun or a Pad See Ew fan, Char Kway Teow should be added to your list.
+Char kway teow is quite similar to pad see ew, but again has a more smoky, savoury taste as opposed to a sweet one.
+It also shares similarities to chow fun.

 Char Kway Teiw Wow!